Naturalisation

 In principle, half the years you have spent in Germany with a student visa are also counted.

-If you do not have a certificate from a German course, you can also verify your language skills by proving that you have successfully attended a German school or by presenting a degree you have obtained in Germany.
-To do so, providing a document which proves one of the following suffices:
+If you do not have a German language certificate, you can also verify your language skills by proving that you have successfully attended a German school or by presenting a degree you have obtained in Germany.
+To do so, hand in a document which proves one of the following:

 • You have attended a German school for at least four years.